RealTigerCZ/minesweeper/about.md

 - in corners grid lines sometimes are not rendered to the absolute end
 - grid lines are not positioned perfectly -> tiles are not rendered in the middle
-- it ignores the flag -> its only visual indicator

-- bad naming of uncovered and covered (sometimes switch up)

 ## Features:
 - **Click highlighting and canceling:**